bhavikbhagwani/groupprojectG30/README.md

 ## SETTING VENV

 Once having 'make' installed, first of all you need to set the virtual environment and activate it.
-(Make sure you are in the game directory)
+(Make sure you are in the game/ directory)
 You can set a virtual environment using

             make venv

-Then, you can activate the virtual environment using
+Then, you should activate the virtual environment using

             . .venv/Scripts/activate